Code of Conduct (COC)

 Treat one another and members of the community with respect.
 Everyone can make a valuable contribution to Joomla.
 We may not always agree, but disagreement is no excuse for poor behavior or poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
 It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
 We expect the members of Joomla community to be respectful when dealing with other volunteers as well as with people from outside projects and initiatives and with users.
 Avoid becoming involved in flame wars, trolling, personal attacks, and repetitive arguments.
 Take the matters "outside" (off-list, etc) if it helps resolve the situation, and do not use communal methods of communication to be a vehicle for your private "wall of shame."

 When you disagree, consult others.
 Disagreements, both political and technical, happen all the time, and Joomla is no exception.
 Disagreement, debate and constructive criticism is often how progress is made and are a necessary part of doing complex work in a team.
 The important goal is not to avoid disagreements or differing views but to resolve them constructively.
 Above all, avoid making conflicts about the work into personal conflicts.
 Debate should never include reference to someone's nationality, gender, religion or other personal characteristics.
 You should turn to the community and to the community process to seek advice and to resolve disagreements.
-There are also Working Group Coordinators and Team Leaders who may be able to help you figure out which direction will be most acceptable.
+Team leaders and Department Coordinators are able to help you figure out which direction will be most acceptable.

 When you are unsure, ask for help.
 Nobody knows everything and nobody is expected to be perfect.
 Asking questions avoids many problems down the road and so questions are encouraged.
 Those who are asked should be responsive and helpful.
 However, when asking a question, care must be taken to do so in an appropriate forum.
 Off-topic questions, such as requests for help on a development mailing list, detract from productive discussion.